 Venkatraman Ramakrishnan, a structural biologist was awarded the Nobel Prize for Chemistry in 2009.

 Rudyard Kipling, born in Bombay in 1865, is regarded as the innovator of short stories.
 He won the Nobel Prize for Literature in 1907 for his work, “The Jungle Book”.

 Not to forget the Young woman Kalpana Chawla the deployer of the Spartan satellite who lost her life in the disaster of the space shuttle Columbia.

 Another other brave young woman Sunitha Williams the NASA astronaut is the woman who has held the record for the longest spaceflight for women so far.
 It may be impossible to mention every one here.

 I love India.
 Yes, it is still dirty and is the land of many slums.
-It is underdeveloped, but it is one country that is and will always be on the radar of science, technology and advancement.
-India has been a blessing to many nations as she has lent out her brainy sons and daughters.
+It is a developing nation, but it is one country that is and will always be on the radar of science, technology and advancement.
+India has been a blessing to many nations as she has lent out her brilliant sons and daughters.
 The IT companies and IT-enabled companies will continue to depend largely upon India’s people.
 The world can cry foul, but India has marked her spot on the world map of IT and technological advancements.

 India is thus, a land of such diversity, color and life and it is these unique qualities that draw visitors from all over the world.
 Add to that, the kindness and loving nature of her people, and you have a country that is such a pleasure to live in, nay, a privilege.
 Yes, I love my India!

 Bird watching is an relaxing pastime.
 If you are a bird watcher you would enjoy a bird watching tour to Kokkare Bellur and Ranganthittu.
 Here you are sure to spot at least half a dozen different species of birds on given day.